renwill/tdd/README.md

 # Coding style:
 ### A. Native JavsScript
 - Syntax and grammar
+  - Use single quotes for strings
+  - Limit to 80 characters per line
   - Use semicolons at the end of statement, assignment
       ```
       var a = 1; // This is an assignment, has semicolon ;